mattermost/mattermost-test-management/data/test-cases/self-hosted/user-limits/Airgapped.md

 1. Login into instance running Enterprise edition with 10,000 users.
 2. Refresh the app and verify the banner is not displayed when user crosses maximum user limit.

+**Scenario**: When user is running Team edition

+1. Login into instance running Team edition with 10,000 users.
+2. Verify a red global banner should be displayed with a message saying `Your user count is close to the maximum user limit.
+Upgrade to Mattermost Professional or Mattermost Enterprise to continue using Mattermost.`.
+There should also be a `Contact sales` button.
+3. Click on `Contact sales` button.
+4. Verify a popup with heading `Looks like you do not have access to the internet` is displayed.